aaronschick/TimeTrip/DEPLOY.md

    - Start your application
 3. Wait for the build to complete (usually 2-5 minutes)
 4. Your app will be live at: `https://timetrip.onrender.com` (or your custom name)

+### 8. Initialize Database

+After the first deployment:

+1. The database tables will be created automatically
+2. To import your CSV data:
+   - Option A: Use the web interface "Add Event" button
+   - Option B: If you have shell access, run:
+     ```bash
+     python init_db.py --csv timeline_data_4.csv
+     ```
+   - Option C: Add events manually through the web interface

+**Note**: On Render's free tier, you may not have shell access.
+In that case, use the web interface to add events.

 ## Custom Domain (Optional)